 Candidates for election to Director positions shall be selected and nominated by the Nominating and Election Committee.
 The nomination process shall be governed by these Bylaws and policies adopted by the Board of Directors.
-All Board Directors shall be elected by the voting membership of ISA or the Council of Component Representatives prior to the Annual Business Meeting, by electronic or mail ballot in a manner prescribed by the Board of Directors.
-All newly-approved Directors shall take office at the close of the Board meeting held immediately prior to, or during, the Annual Conference.
+All Board Directors shall be elected by the voting membership of ISA no later than May each year, by electronic or mail ballot in a manner prescribed by the Board of Directors.
+All newly-approved Directors shall take office at the close of the Board meeting held immediately prior to, or during, the Annual Conference, or no later than 30 August of each year.